Achievements and Publications

 5. Loo SK, Yates ME, Yang S, Oesterreich S, Lee AV, Wang XS#.
 Fusion-associated carcinomas of the breast: Diagnostic, prognostic, and therapeutic significance.
 Genes Chromosomes Cancer.
 2022 61(5):261-273.
 Read More.

 Another research focus of our lab is to identify actionable kinase targets in aggressive breast cancers.
 First, we identified TLK2 as a key kinase target that is frequently amplified in aggressive luminal breast cancers.
-TLK2 promotes breast cancer invasiveness, modulates G1/S cell cycle transition, impairs G2/M checkpoint, and predicts worse clinical outcome.
-This study represents the first comprehensive analysis of TLK2 function in aggressive luminal breast cancers.
-Second, we identified a serine-threonine kinase target NLK and revealed its key role in breast cancer endocrine resistance.
-We then went on to identify a dual p38 and NLK inhibitor and evaluated its therapeutic value in preclinical models of de novo and acquired endocrine-resistant cancers.
-Furthermore, we also identified another kinase target MAP3K3 that endow breast carcinogenesis and resistance to cytotoxic chemotherapy.
+TLK2 promotes breast cancer invasiveness, modulates G1/S cell cycle transition, impairs G2/M checkpoint, and predicts worse clinical outcome (Nature Communications.
+2016, Mol Cancer Res.
+2016).
+Second, our lab identified a serine-threonine kinase target NLK and revealed its key role in breast cancer endocrine resistance.
+We then went on to identify a dual p38 and NLK inhibitor and evaluated its therapeutic value in preclinical models of endocrine-resistant breast cancers (Clinical Cancer Res.
+2021).

 1. Wang X, Veeraraghavan J, Liu C, Cao X, Qin L, Kim J, Tan Y, Loo S, … Mitchell T, Li S, Ellis M, Hilsenbeck SG, Schiff R, Wang XS#.
 Therapeutic targeting of nemo-like kinase in primary and acquired endocrine-resistant breast cancer.
 Clinical Cancer Research.
 2021 Feb 4.
 Read More.